iNavFlight/inav-configurator/README.md

 For local development, the **node.js** build system is used.

 1. Install node.js
-1. From the project folder run `npm install` and then `npm install`
+1. From the project folder run `yarn install`
 1. To build the and start the configurator:
-    - Run `npm start`.
+    - Run `yarn start`.

-To build the App run `npm run make` to build for your platform.
+To build the App run `yarn run make` to build for your platform.

 Options:
 * Architecture: --arch  - Allowed values are: "ia32", "x64", "armv7l", "arm64", "universal", or "mips64el".